 Understanding Veterinary Prescriptions – A Guide

-This means that they can only be purchased from our site with an accompanying veterinary prescription provided by your pet’s veterinary surgeon.
+Products that require a veterinary prescription are clearly marked on our website.
+These products can only be purchased from our site with an accompanying veterinary prescription provided by your pet’s veterinary surgeon.

 You can provide the prescription to us in a number of ways:

 - Upload your prescription during the checkout process

 - Send your prescription to us via the post

 - Use an existing prescription that is already on file

 Once we are in possession of your veterinary prescription and it has been authorised, we will process and dispatch your order.
 For more information about delivery please click here.

 Please note, for orders containing both veterinary prescription medicines and non veterinary prescription medicines (such as food, flea combs, joint supplements), these will be dispatched together on receipt and authorisation of the veterinary prescription.